Argan oil and the Berbers

-The traditional production process of argan oil is very labor intensive.
+The traditional argan oil production process is very labor-intensive.
 The whole process – from picking the fruits to pressing the oil – took 22 hours.
-The production of Argan oil takes place traditionally in the south of Morocco.
-After all, this is the only place where the argan trees in grows.
+The production of argan oil traditionally takes place in the south of Morocco.
+After all, this is the only place where the argan tree grows.
 In this dry, warm and mountainous landscape, the Berber women gathered ripe fruits from the argan tree.
 They broke the skin by hitting the hard fruit with two stones.
 Splitting the skin required a lot of strength from the Berber women.
 After removing the pulp, the argan seeds were removed from the fruit.
 Each fruit contains only 2-3 seeds and this is what the Berber women were all about.
 These seeds are packed with argan oil.
 Before this oil could be used, a few things had to be done.
 A stone hand mill was used to squeeze the argan oil from the kernels.
 The substance was then kneaded to reveal the argan oil.

-The production of Argan oil has been managed and performed by Berber tribes for centuries.
-Traditionally, Moroccan women worked mainly indoors, but times changed.
-The demand for argan oil increased, and women were given a significant role in the production process.
-Berber women began to establish Moroccan cooperatives, which still exist.
-These cooperatives consist exclusively of women.
+Argan oil production has been managed and carried out by Berber tribes for centuries.
+Traditionally, Moroccan women worked mainly indoors, but the demand for argan oil increased.
+This gave women an important role in the production process.
+Berber women started to establish Moroccan female cooperatives; these still exist today.
 These women work together to preserve the argan trees and ensure a sustainable production process.

-These Moroccan women cooperatives have even more advantages.
-For example, the cooperatives are very useful for the social and economic status of the Berber women living near Argan orchards.
-The women who work in such a Moroccan cooperative have a source of income thanks to cooperatives.
-They can thus provide their families with a livelihood.
-These women cooperatives are therefore of positive influence on the lives of thousands of families in Morocco.
+These Moroccan women’s cooperatives have even more advantages.
+They are very useful for the social and economic status of the Berber women who live near argan orchards.
+The women who work in such a Moroccan cooperative have a source of income thanks to the cooperatives.
+This way they can provide for their families.
+These women’s cooperatives thus have a positive impact on the lives of thousands of families in Morocco.

-Since the argan oil is of great value, you would expect people to respectfully deal with the argan trees.
-Unfortunately, not everyone thought so.
-Over the last 100 years, about 10 million trees have been felled in the past 100 years.
-At the moment about 20 million trees are growing.
+Since the argan oil is of great value, you would expect people to treat the argan trees with respect.
+Unfortunately, not everyone thought that way.
+About 10 million trees have been felled in the past 100 years.
+At the moment about 20 million trees are still growing.
 Fortunately, these trees are well cared for.
-Nowadays it is forbidden to argan trees and even a high penalty.
-This does not mean that the argan trees in is still threatened with extinction.
-For this reason, UNESCO decided in 1999 to add this special tree to the UNESCO World Heritage List: The Worlds Heritage listed in English.
-Also, several other organizations try to counter everything they can to prevent further decrease in the number of argan trees.
-This will hopefully allow us to continue to enjoy the special and positive features of argan oil for a long time to come.
+Nowadays it is forbidden to cut argan trees and even carries a heavy penalty.
+This does not alter the fact that the argan tree is still threatened with extinction.
+That is why UNESCO decided in 1999 to add this special tree to the UNESCO World Heritage List.
+Various other organizations are also trying everything they can to prevent further declines in the number of argan trees.
+Hopefully this will allow us to continue to enjoy the special and positive properties of argan oil for a long time to come.